Parts review Aftermarket naval guns parts to upscale, Part 3/3

 This is Part 3 of 3 series log Accesories\Uspscale mini kits of naval guns.
 It is not the typical review, where the review subject is giving evaluation, it is rather the parts 'in action', In other words, the use of those parts in real scenarios.
 To those of you who came directly to this post, I suggest familiarizing yourself with my previous parts (Part 1/3 and Part 2/3) of reviews about aftermarket naval gun mini kits (links below)

 I thought about the best way to show the reviewing parts 'In action', e.g. the use of them.
 Since the review of the naval guns, it would be most suitable to rig those guns.
 This way all the parts from the mini-kits will be used and shown as the final product.
-Besides the country of origin, where guns differ from rigging, there are various locations for rigging the naval.
+Besides the country of origin, where guns differ from rigging, there are various locations for rigging naval guns.
 Let's examine the image below courtesy of Wolfram Zu Mondfeld from the book 'Historic Ship Models'.
 While the image shows the location of the French rigging gun, it should give you an idea.

 1727886522634.png